aneburger/IMY220-project/Project-Code/README.txt

 http://localhost:3000

-// Build and start the Docker Container with the following command:
+// Build and start the Docker Container with the following command in the root directory:

 docker compose up -d --build